 - More to Come:

-Each community team will be reaching out individually to groups within the College’s departments, units and student groups to ask for their insight and feedback.
-Keep an eye out for these opportunities throughout the semester.
+Each community team will continue reaching out to groups within the College’s departments, units and student groups to ask for their insight and feedback.
+Keep an eye out for these opportunities.